 |2019 Sidewalk Repair||Ongoing|

 |Marin/Masonic Intersection Improvements||TBD|

 Additionally, the CIP is a planning tool for the Albany City Council to set goals and make policy choices.
 There are 35 capital improvement projects being planned or implemented during the next five-year project period.
 The two-year CIP total is roughly $21 million while the estimated 5-year CIP total exceeds $40 million.
 The City uses a wide variety of fund sources to design and implement projects that include local Measure F and regional, voter-approved fund sources, such as Measure B, Measure BB, and the Regional Measure F (Vehicle Registration Fee) that are administered by Alameda CTC.

-Major projects completed over the past five years include yearly sewer, sidewalk, storm drain, and street maintenance or replacement, a new Maintenance Center, Bus Stop Parklet, Community Center mechanical units, civic center improvements, Cable TV Control Room HVAC, Buchanan/Marin Utility Undergrounding, Enterprise Software upgrade, pothole filling, Dartmouth Tot Lot improvements, new Peggy Thompson Park, Ohlone Greenway/Senior Center crosswalk, and Marin/Curtis intersection improvements.
+Major projects completed over the past five years include yearly sewer, sidewalk, storm drain, and street maintenance or replacement, a new Maintenance Center, Bus Stop Parklet, Community Center mechanical units, civic center improvements, Senior Center Kitchen Remodeling, Buchanan/Marin Utility Undergrounding, pothole filling, Dartmouth Tot Lot improvements, new Peggy Thompson Park, Ohlone Greenway/Senior Center crosswalk, Evelyn Avenue repaving, and Marin/Curtis intersection improvements.

 Albany’s street condition is currently in the bottom third of Bay Area cities.
 City Council has made investments to remedy this situation.
 The five-year CIP includes $8.6 million in funding for street maintenance and rehabilitation.